esatto/graphql-movie-app/README.md

 This project was partially coded during a live code session, and is not completely made for production use.

-The common directory was created mostly to clean up components that wasn't necessary to show during the live coding.
+Components in the common directory is mostly styled components that weren't necessary for the live coding.

 ## Create React App